 Care after a cardiac arrest

-The care of patients who have survived the early phase of a cardiac arrest out-of-hospitalout-of-hospital has been intensified over the past decade, with an increasing incidence of treatment with hypothermia, mechanical revascularization and implantable cardioverter-defibrillators (ICD).
+The care of patients who have survived the early phase of a cardiac arrest out-of-hospital has been intensified over the past decade, with an increasing incidence of treatment with hypothermia, mechanical revascularization and implantable cardioverter-defibrillators (ICD).

 In the absence of extensive randomized studies documenting the value of various aspects of care after a cardiac arrest, there is a need for a continuous monitoring of the consequences of the introduction of these various treatments.